 When will the badge be available?

-It also underlines the importance of site accessibility, and being able to crawl and index relevant pages.
-So those who plan on licensing images in this way can make good use of time by ensuring there are no obstacles here (see below).
+Google also underlines the importance of site accessibility, and being able to crawl and index relevant pages.

 Aren’t licensing options already included in Google Images searches?

-Currently, when you search via Google Images, you are able to filter results in a number of ways to make it easier to find what you’re looking for.
+Prior to the launch of the badge, when you searched via Google Images, you were able to filter results in a number of ways to make it easier to find what you were looking for.

 You just click on the Tools option underneath the search bar and a number of filters appear.
 These include Size, Color and Type, and they’re joined by an option called Usage Rights.